Table of Contents

 It’s never fun to deal with a server crash.
 If your server crashes on a large scale, your users could experience significant downtime, which could cost you a lot of money.
 If you’re a single website owner and your host’s server goes down, you’re at their mercy.

-Downtime is a good thing as it could lead to losses in your business as server crashes can continue for a long time.
+Downtime is a good thing, as it could lead to losses in your business as server crashes can continue for a long time.
 We’re all aware that servers will malfunction.
 This is, as we all know, a terrible situation.
 Why do servers crash?
-Is the real issue?
-We’ll go through some of the more common causes of server hitting, as well as some preventative steps you might use to avoid.
+Is this the real issue?
+We’ll go through some of the more common causes of server hitting, as well as some preventative steps you might use to avoid them.

 Server crashes can be attributed to one of two factors.
 They are as follows: